 (Which?
 2018a, b)

-Keep it all easily accessible and prep a few bags with one nappy, a small packet of wipes and some cream for easy dashes to the loo (Which?
+Keep it all easily accessible and prep a few bags with one or two nappies, a small packet of wipes and some cream for easy dashes to the loo (Which?
 2018a, b).

 Baby and toddler holiday essentials